 You’ll feel that again as you ride through the Avenue of the Giants.
 Pulling over and attempting to capture what you’re seeing will be unsuccessful, the trees extend upwards and seem not real.
 Riders have pressed their noses against the bark and looked straight up.
 Others have laid down in the middle of the road and attempted to angle the camera upwards.
 All paltry attempts at capturing the scale.
 You can only experience this place in person.

 On the north end of the Napa area is the Petrified Forest.
 The volcanic explosion of Mt.
 St. Helena 3.4 million years ago knocked down a forest of prehistoric Redwood trees near Calistoga, then covered the site with volcanic ash.
-The ash covering the trees prevented decomposition of the wood and instead allowed water to percolated through the trees pulling the mineral-rich water into the redwoods preserving them and turning the trees to stone.
+The ash covering the trees prevented decomposition of the wood and instead allowed water to percolate through the trees, pulling the mineral-rich water into the redwoods, preserving them and turning the trees to stone.

 That success is dependent on several details: Redwood can grow in flood prone areas and prefer alluvial plains like this region along the Eel River.
 After a flood, fresh sediment is distributed into a redwood grove, the trees have the ability to reverse their root systems by growing up into freshly deposited sediment from the most recent flood.
 In the mid-section of the ride at Founders Grove, you’ll see a sign marking the high-water mark of the 1964 Flood, 10 feet above the road.
 A similar view is found along Highway 128 headed into Boonville, where the high-water mark is clearly visible on the trees 10 feet off the ground.

 There are however several back roads that head off into the forest.
 One of these is Elk Creek Rd 4 miles north of Miranda that heads east away from Highway 254.
-This is a dead-end road for pavement but splits off into several spider roads.
+This is a dead-end road for pavement, but splits off into various spider roads.
 Elk Creek Rd also connects with Dyervillle Loop Rd.

 At Myers Flat, the Avenue switches sides with the freeway again.
-On the west side on the road is the Shrine Drive-Thru Tree where you can pull the bike up to the tree and park inside the base of the trunk.
+On the west side of the road is the Shrine Drive-Thru Tree, where you can pull the bike up to the tree and park inside the base of the trunk.
 The Shrine Tree is held together with a bit of chewing gum, some JB Weld, and several steel cables wrapped around the trunk.
 Despite that, it’s large enough to drive a car through.
-Note the Chandelier Tree at Leggett is likely the better picture but you decide.
+Note the Chandelier Tree at Leggett is likely the better picture, but you decide.

 The Avenue has these sorts of touristy attractions that provide an added element to the Redwood experience.
 Along the Avenue of the Giants, eight Auto Tour signs designate interpretive panels and interesting places to stop.
 Look for the Auto Tour sign to indicate where to stop.
 Stops are generally about 200 feet beyond the Auto Tour signs.
 There is a campground here at Myers Flat called the Giant Redwoods RV Camp and Riverbend Cellars in the middle of town.

 On the east side of the road is the Humboldt Redwoods State Park Headquarters.
 Here is the Visitor's Center where you can stock up on brochures and park info.
-The park encompasses 53,000 acres, California’s third largest state park, and the largest old growth contiguous redwood forest in the world with nearly 100 miles of hiking, riding and mountain bike trails, plus it includes Rockefeller Forest, the largest remaining old-growth redwood forest—the largest expanse of ancient redwoods left on the planet.
+The park encompasses 53,000 acres, California’s third-largest state park.
+This is the largest old growth contiguous redwood forest in the world with nearly 100 miles of hiking, riding and mountain bike trails.
+The parks also includes Rockefeller Forest, the largest remaining old-growth redwood forest, the largest expanse of ancient redwoods left on the planet.

-Everything combines here when the North Fork & South Fork of the Eel River combine at Founders Grove and the Dyerville Giant.
-You'll also notice you pick up the Northwestern Pacific Railroad which hugs the North Fork of the Eel River now headed downstream for Fortuna and the Dyerville Train Trestle crosses the river here.
+Everything combines here when the North Fork & South Fork of the Eel River combines at Founders Grove and the Dyerville Giant.
+You'll also notice you pick up the Northwestern Pacific Railroad which hugs the North Fork of the Eel River now headed downstream to Fortuna, and the Dyerville Train Trestle crosses the river here.
 Many of these train trestles were washed away in the 1964 flood.
 Today, the tracks aren’t in use anymore, but the railroad beds along the Eel River remain.
 Mattole Rd intersects with Avenue of the Giants and the 101 Freeway here.

 The 50-mile loop of Mattole Rd isn’t for everybody.
 A wise rider once said, your reaction to this road may depend on the amount of your suspension travel, but it’s extremely remote, intensely scenic and the 7-mile stretch along the ocean belongs on a magazine cover.
 A few miles west of the Avenue along Mattole Rd are even more redwood groves along with Albee Creek Campground.

-Along the river are the communities of Stafford, Holmes, Larabee, and Shively which are old logging camps clear cut into meadows, some regions are farmed for haymaking, others are remote like Shively and assessable only by single lane gravel roads.
+Along the river are the communities of Stafford, Holmes, Larabee, and Shively which are old logging camps clear-cut into meadows.
+In modern times, these meadows are now farmed for haymaking, others are remote like Shively and assessable only by single lane gravel roads.

-A few feet to the north at the Ancient Redwood RV Park is the Immortal Tree House and nearing Pepperwood is the Immortal Tree.
-When you stop at the Tree House- you'll notice that it's a massive redwood tree that's hollow inside.
+A few feet to the north at the Ancient Redwood RV Park is the Immortal Tree House, and nearing Pepperwood is the Immortal Tree.
+When you stop at the Tree House, you'll notice that it's a massive redwood tree that's hollow inside.
 It has regular doors and even windows carved into the tree.
-Inside is a nifty little museum with working miniature models from the 1930's.
-Pepperwood, Stafford and Weott are local town that were destroyed in the 1964 flood and never re-built.
+Inside is a nifty little museum with working miniature models from the 1930s.
+Pepperwood, Stafford and Weott are local towns that were destroyed in the 1964 flood and never re-built.
 A few moments later past Redcrest after passing by several groups of homes stuck back into the redwoods along the Eel River, the road ends and rejoins the interstate Highway 101 for Eureka.

 The historic Scotia Inn built in 1923

-If you continue up northbound on Highway 101, at Rio Dell, Blue Slide–Grizzly Bluff Rd runs up the west side of the Eel River along a low hillside through farmland speckled with grazing dairy cows over to Ferndale and continues either to Fernbridge or out to the ocean as Centerville Rd.
+If you continue up northbound on Highway 101, at Rio Dell, Blue Slide–Grizzly Bluff Rd runs up the west side of the Eel River along a low hillside through farmland speckled with grazing dairy cows over to Ferndale.
+This road continues either to Fernbridge or out to the ocean as Centerville Rd.
 The north end of Mattole Rd is found in Ferndale.

 Due north is Highway 36- one of the best motorcycle rides in all of Northern California.
 Some might even claim this part of the country.